3cqs-coder/SymBot/docs/README.md

 Regular backups of your database are vital for protecting your trading data and ensuring the continuity of your strategies.
 It's essential to backup your database regularly, particularly before making significant changes to your settings or deploying new strategies.
 Always remember to securely store your encryption password, as it is required to restore your database.

-## Resetting SymBot
+## Reset or Configure SymBot

+There are three command line options available for modifying SymBot:

+1.  **Enable Configuration Mode**: This option allows you to easily update your database URL and other settings through the web interface.

+2.  **Reset the Entire Database**: Use this option if you need to reset all data within SymBot.

-There are two ways to reset SymBot.
-You can reset the entire database, or just the server ID if you want to migrate an existing SymBot database to a different server or instance.
+3.  **Reset the Server ID**: If you want to migrate an existing SymBot database to a different server or instance, you can reset just the server ID.

-If you want to reset the SymBot database or server ID for any reason, you can do so only from the command line.
-It will first ask to confirm, then display a reset code you must enter, and confirm again.
+To reset the SymBot database or server ID, you must use the command line.
+The system will first prompt you for confirmation, display a reset code that you must enter, and then require another confirmation to proceed.

+#### Configuration mode
+1. Stop any running instances of SymBot
+2. Type: `npm start config` (or `node ./symbot.js config`)

 #### Reset database
 ##### *** CAUTION *** This will purge all data from the SymBot database!